Rival Koreas scramble warplanes in extension of tensions | Law-Order

 - South Korea

-South Korea has scrambled dozens of military aircraft, including advanced F35 fighter jets, after spotting 180 North Korean warplanes flying in North Korean territory in what appeared to be a defiant show of strength.
+South Korea scrambled about 80 military aircraft, including advanced F-35 fighter jets, on Friday after tracking about 180 flights by North Korean warplanes inside North Korean territory in what appeared to be a defiant show of strength.

-The South still scrambled 80 of its own warplanes, including an unspecified number of F35 fighters, but there weren't any immediate reports of clashes.
+South Korea still scrambled about 80 of its own warplanes, including an unspecified number of F-35 fighters.
+There weren't any immediate reports of clashes.

-U.S. and South Korean forces were also separately conducting their "Vigilant Storm" combined aerial exercise, which involved some 240 warplanes, including F35s.
-The training had been scheduled through Friday, but the allies extended it to Saturday in response to North Korea's intensified testing activity this week.
+U.S. and South Korean forces have been conducting joint "Vigilant Storm" aerial exercises involving about 240 warplanes, including F-35s.
+The exercises had been scheduled to end Friday, but the allies extended them to Saturday in response to North Korea's intensified testing activity this week.

-The extension of the drills was announced on Thursday after the North test-fired an ICBM, which triggered evacuation alerts in northern Japan, and followed the event with two short-range ballistic missile launches into sea.
+The extension of the drills was announced on Thursday after North Korea test-fired an ICBM, which triggered evacuation alerts and temporarily halted trains in northern Japan.
+It followed the launch by firing two short-range ballistic missiles into the sea.

-A senior North Korean military official issued a statement threatening retaliation over the extension of the drills, and the North about an hour later fired three additional missiles into the sea.
+Pak Jong Chon, a senior North Korean military official, then issued a statement threatening retaliation over the drills' extension.
+North Korea subsequently fired three additional missiles into the sea and shot around 80 artillery rounds into the eastern parts of maritime buffer zones created by the rivals off their eastern and western coasts in 2018 as part of agreements to reduce tensions.

-On Wednesday, North Korea fired more than 20 missiles, the most it has launched in a single day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)